S3-working-group/s3-practical-guide/docs/governance-meeting.md

 A typical governance meeting includes:

--   opening: opening: [check in](check-in.html) with each other and attune to the objective of the meeting
+-   opening: [check in](check-in.html) with each other and attune to the objective of the meeting
 -   administrative matters
     -   check for consent to the last meeting's minutes
     -   agree on a date for the next meeting